Farm & Forest

 Who we are

 Born and raised in Madison, Wisconsin Matt Chambas developed his appreciation for sourcing ingredients locally at a young age.
 His mother’s passion for cooking and baking instilled in him a love of from-scratch cooking.
 His work with the Chapolard family on their organic ‘seed to sausage’ pig farm in Gascony and Kate Hill of Relais de Camont in Agen, France were early foundations.
 The two locations' principles were inspirational and would later serve him well.

 His classical training came by way of working alongside Chef Tory Miller of L’Etoile and Chef Shinji Muramoto of Muramoto in Madison, Wisconsin.
-Matt was sous chef for two years and executive chef for three years of Wickman House, of Ellison Bay, and for their launch year of Trixie’s, in Ephraim.
+Matt was sous chef for two years and executive chef for three years of Wickman House in Ellison Bay and, for their launch year, of Trixie’s in Ephraim.
 Matt has maintained a healthy obsession with foraging & wildcrafting for many years; ingredients that fall into place on his menus as the seasons offer up their forest harvest.

-A Door County native, Jamie Mead was raised behind the scenes of her family business, The Shoreline Restaurant, in Gills Rock.
-Following the footsteps of her parent’s culinary enthusiasm and influence have given her the same gusto and drive to share a passion for food & culture.
-Alongside her father in the kitchen & her mother in front of house she attuned to the rhythms of food & hospitality.
+A Door County native, Jamie Mead was raised behind the scenes of her family business The Shoreline Restaurant in Gills Rock.
+Following the footsteps of her parent’s culinary enthusiasm, their influence gave her the same drive to share with others a passion for food culture.
+Alongside her father in the kitchen & her mother in front of house she attuned to the rhythms of sustenance & hospitality.

-Jamie has been working in organic gardens for many years, internationally and close to home, most recently for Hidden Acres Farm and Red Cabin Farm in Sister Bay.
+Jamie has been working in organic gardens for many years, internationally and close to home, most recently for Hidden Acres Farm & Red Cabin Farm in Sister Bay.
 Her training in fine arts is visible through the marketing & photography featured in the DCU portfolio.

-In the off season, the two can often be found exploring the world in search of fresh approaches to the language of food, expression, creativity and new foraging spots.
+In the off season, the two can often be found exploring the world in search of fresh approaches to the language of food, expression, creativity, & new foraging spots.